dialog-semiconductor/BLE_SDK6_examples/LPCCSE-88-RTC_Example/Readme.md

 ### Initial Setup

-For the initial setup, please refer to [this section](https://support.dialog-semiconductor.com/resource/da1458x-example-setup).
+For the initial setup section: refer to this : https://github.com/dialog-semiconductor/BLE_SDK6_examples/blob/main/Readme.md

 ## How it works